 P. aeruginosa is found in most moist environments.
 Soil, plants, vegetables, tap water, and countertops are all potential reservoirs for this microbe, as it has simple nutritional needs.
 Given the ubiquity of P. aeruginosa, simple contact with the organism is not sufficient for colonization or infection.
 Clinical and experimental observations suggest that P. aeruginosa infection often occurs concomitantly with host defense compromise, mucosal trauma, physiologic derangement, and antibiotic-mediated suppression of normal flora.
 Thus, it comes as no surprise that the majority of P. aeruginosa infections occur in intensive care units (ICUs), where these factors frequently converge.
 The organism is initially acquired from environmental sources, but patient-to-patient spread also occurs in clinics and families.

 In the past, burned patients appeared to be unusually susceptible to P. aeruginosa.
 For example, in 1959–1963, Pseudomonas burn-wound sepsis was the principal cause of death in 60% of burned patients dying at the U.S. Army Institute of Surgical Research.
 For reasons that are unclear, P. aeruginosa infection in burns is no longer the major problem that it was during the 1950s and 1960s.
-Similarly, in the 1960s, P. aeruginosa appeared as a common pathogen in patients receiving cytotoxic chemotherapy at ...
+Similarly, in the 1960s, P. aeruginosa appeared as a common pathogen in patients receiving ...